HalukSumen/AlberghiClassification/README.md

 ### 5 - Modelling

-* 5.1 - Logistic Regression
+* __5.1 - Logistic Regression

+is used to predict the categorical dependent variable using a given set of independent variables.

-* 5.2 - K Neighbors Classification
+* __5.2 - K Neighbors Classification

+non-parametric classification method.

 * 5.3 - Decision Tree Classification

+breaks the data smaller subsets in form of tree structure

-* 5.4 - Random Forest Classification
+* __5.4 - Random Forest Classification

+consist many decision tree but using bagging and randomness. then look at average/voting and gives the result.

-* 5.5 - AdaBoost Classification
+* __5.5 - AdaBoost Classification

+is an meta-estimator, that begins by fitting a classifier on the original dataset and then fits additional copies of the classifier on the same dataset.

-* 5.6 - Gradient Boosting Classification
+* __5.6 - Gradient Boosting Classification

+combine weak learning models to create strong model

-* 5.7 - XGB Classification
+* __5.7 - XGB Classification

+implementation of gradient boosted decision trees but more effective in performance.

-* 5.8 - ExtraTrees Classification
+* __5.8 - ExtraTrees Classification

+implements a meta-estimator which fits number of random decision trees on various subsets of dataset and it uses average/voting to improve prediction.

-* 5.9 - Bagging Classification
+* __5.9 - Bagging Classification

+an ensemble meta-estimator that fits base classifiers each on random subsets of the original dataset and then aggregate their individual predictions  to form a final prediction.

 ### 6 - Result & Future Work